swiftsats/swift-podcast/RSS_CRON_SETUP.md

 }
 ```

+## Deployment Platform Integration

+For modern deployment platforms, RSS feed updates can be automated through:

+### Build-Time Generation (Recommended)
+- **Vercel/Netlify**: RSS is automatically generated on each deployment
+- **GitHub Pages**: Use GitHub Actions to trigger builds when new episodes are published
+- **Self-hosted**: Use the cron setup above for periodic RSS updates

+### Webhook-Triggered Builds
+Set up webhooks to trigger new builds when episodes are published, ensuring immediate RSS updates without waiting for scheduled builds.

-This setup will automatically update your RSS feed every 30 minutes with the latest episodes from Nostr relays, ensuring that RSS readers and podcast apps always have access to fresh content without requiring JavaScript execution.
+This approach ensures that RSS readers and podcast apps always have access to fresh content without requiring JavaScript execution.